gellmr/App472.Solution/README.md

 It should have ".NET Framework 4.8 Features" already checked.
 Leave this alone.

+(NOT SURE IF I NEED EXTRA FEATURES)
+(NOT SURE IF I NEED EXTRA FEATURES)
+(NOT SURE IF I NEED EXTRA FEATURES)

 We dont need to add anything, so click "Next"

 You should see "Web Server Role (IIS)" and some information.
 Click "Next"